• Sat. Dec 7th, 2024

 • Uploading Content

-Your event Producers probably want an ADVANCE copy to review.
+If you’re working with me at GoodClix, your organization’s event Producers probably want an ADVANCE copy to review.
 Your event Technical Director (that’s me) wants a FINAL copy so if there are any glitches, I can display your content for you, and let you focus on speaking to the people glued to their screens.
+And if I’m creating any videos or other assets for you, I might have requested some items from you.

 Step #1: Collect/Select Your Files